tituschewxj/tp/docs/DeveloperGuide.md

 Below are some non-exhaustive instances of our challenges, achievements and efforts overcoming them.

-1. Use of Nunjucks macros and variables in documentation.
+1. Utilised Nunjucks macros and variables in documentation.
    Macros were used for creating `newPage` breaks as well as when replacing key button presses like {{ macros.keyFormat ('Tab') }}, {{ macros.keyFormat('⌘Cmd') }} and
    {{ macros.keyFormat('Alt') }}.
 While macros are powerful tools for reusing code with parameters, variables in